TBeijen/tbnl-hugo/content/post/2023-04-03-pdb-labels-fixing.md

 When searching for ways to handle the immutable labels, the proposed solution is usually: Delete the object(s), then re-add with proper labels.

-In some cases this would work, but it's not 0-downtime.
+In some cases, this would work, but it's not 0-downtime.

 What can be 0-downtime:

-* Deploy second release of application, having different names than the original release, proper labels, omitting the `Ingress`
+* Deploy a second release of the application, having different names than the original release, proper labels, omitting the `Ingress`
 * Ensure the new release is sufficiently scaled up
 * Adjust the existing ingress to point to the new service
 * Validate traffic going to the new release
 * Remove the old release

 We use Helm, and for Ingress we use Zalando's [Skipper](https://opensource.zalando.com/skipper/).
 When deploying duplicate `Ingress` objects, skipper will randomly select one.
-Specific to this problem, that allows replacing the old Ingress object by the new one, so we don't have to meddle with labels to try to make it part of the new Helm deployment.
+Specific to this problem, that allows replacing the old Ingress object with the new one.
+That way, we don't have to meddle with labels on the old Ingress object to make it part of the new Helm deployment.

-Specific for our setup the procedure then becomes:
+Specific to our setup, the procedure then becomes:

-* Deploy second release of application, using Helm, having a release name different than the original, proper labels and leaving out the `Ingress`
+* Deploy a second release of the application, using Helm, having a release name different than the original, proper labels and leaving out the `Ingress`
 * When scaled up, redeploy, activating the new `Ingress`
 * Observe traffic now going 50%/50% old/new
 * Delete old Ingress (we want to be sure ingress disappears before the service and pods)
-* Uninstall old Helm release
+* Uninstall the old Helm release

-Obviously this procedure can, and should, be tested on a non-prod setup first.
+Obviously, this procedure should be tested on a non-production setup first.

 ### Conclusion

 Object names and labels need to be unique and complete.
-It's advisable to have naming an labeling, that:
+It's advisable to have naming and labeling that:

-* Allows to uniquely identify each component within the release, even if initially there is only one.
+* Allows to uniquely identify each component within the release, even if there is only one initially.
-* Allows multiple releases to co-exist within a namespace, even if initially there is only one.
+* Allows multiple releases to co-exist within a namespace, even if there is only one initially.

-Failing to do so can lead to problems later that can be complex to fix.
+Failing to do so can lead to problems that can be complex to fix.
 Luckily, the Kubernetes API gives great control over the update procedure, so with careful planning and testing, downtime can be avoided.

 [^footnote_real_writer]: These days one has to throw in an uncommon sentence here and there to prove an article is not written by ChatGPT.